 Not surprisingly, the preschool quickly became a popular alternative to daycare.
 It was perfect for families who were looking for a place for their children to socialize with other kids their age.
 Within just a few years, the school boasted a staff of three and a full enrollment (plus a waiting list!)

-Since the introduction of kindergarten (now ELKP) into the school system, Fort Erie Co-operative Preschool has evolved to fit the needs of Fort Erie families.
-We now offer preschool programs that cater to children between the ages of 30 months and 6 years, and we’ve re-introduced kindergarten programs to give families concerned about Covid-19 an alternative to larger schools.
+Since the introduction of kindergarten (now ELKP) to the school system, Fort Erie Co-operative Preschool has evolved to fit the needs of Fort Erie families.
+We now offer preschool programs that cater to children between the ages of 24 months and 6 years, and we’ve re-introduced kindergarten programs to give families an alternative to larger schools.

 Each day is filled with opportunities for your child to learn and grow and (most importantly) have fun!